-With respect to the executive officer's liability towards creditors, the Civil Code prescribes that in the event of a business association's dissolution without succession, creditors may bring action for damages up to their claims outstanding against the company's executive officers on the grounds of non-contractual liability, should the executive officer affected fail to take the creditors' interests into account in the event of an imminent threat to the business association's solvency.
+With respect to the executive officer's liability towards creditors, the Civil Code prescribes that in the event of a business association's dissolution without succession, creditors may bring action for damages against the company's executive officers on the grounds of non-contractual liability, should the executive officer affected fail to take the creditors' interests into account in the event of an imminent threat to the business association's solvency.
 This provision is not applicable in the case where the company is wound up without going into liquidation.

-Any creditor or, in the debtor's name, the liquidator may bring action during the liquidation proceedings before the court to establish that the former executives of the economic operator failed to represent properly the interests of creditors in the three-year period prior to the opening of liquidation proceedings in the wake of any situation carrying potential danger of insolvency, in direct consequence of which the economic operator's assets have diminished, or providing full satisfaction for the creditors' claims may be frustrated for other reasons.
+Any creditor or, in the debtor's name, the liquidator may bring action during the liquidation proceedings before the court to establish that the former executives of the economic operator failed to represent the interests of creditors in the three years prior to the opening of liquidation proceedings in the wake of any situation carrying potential danger of insolvency, in direct consequence of which the economic operator's assets diminished, or providing full satisfaction for the creditors' claims frustrated for other reasons.